tradestatistics/documentation/docs/02-measures.md

 ## Product Complexity Index (PCI)

-Similar to the Economic Complexity Index (CCI), we define a Product Complexity Index (PCI) from \@ref(reflections-method).
+Similar to the Country Complexity Index (CCI), we define a Product Complexity Index (PCI) from \@ref(reflections-method).
 We define PCI as:

 \begin{equation}
 (\#eq:pci)